-Wow, Don Cherry really stirred it up with his “You People” comment and then to add insult to injury, Jess Allen almost had a fit on The Social, when she was speaking about it.
+You PeopleWow, Don Cherry really stirred it up with his “You People” comment, and then to add insult to injury, Jess Allen almost had a fit on The Social when she was speaking about it.
 It was like watching a live skit on hypocrisy.
-If you never knew what hypocrisy was and you needed a re-enactment, you should definitely watch her talk about it on the Social.
+If you never knew what hypocrisy was and needed a re-enactment, you should definitely watch her talk about it on The Social.

-Okay, let’s get back to Don, keep in mind, I am not a hockey fan, but I know who he is.
+Okay, let’s get back to Don.
+Keep in mind, I am not a hockey fan, but I know who he is.
 My brother played hockey when he was young, and I am very familiar with being in an ice rink (I will save my almost figure skating career for another time).

 “You people… love our way of life, love our milk and honey.
 At least you could pay a couple of bucks for poppies or something like that.
 These guys paid for your way of life that you enjoy in Canada, these guys paid the biggest price.”
 (Don Cherry)